Synthesizing SystemVerilog with Yosys on WSL

 You've successfully transitioned from writing abstract code to generating a concrete hardware schematic using entirely open-source tools.
 You can now visually prove that your SystemVerilog translates into a clean, predictable circuit.

 Simulation proves your logic is correct.
 Synthesis proves your logic is buildable.
-The next step to FPGA design flow is place and route on the board !
+The next step in the FPGA design flow is place and route on the board!

 Comments